How to Sell to Millennials & Gen Z (B2B): Selling to Millennials Explained

-Studies have found that 54% of today’s buyers look for pricing information in their initial research.
-If pricing isn’t transparent, 16% will cross that option off their list entirely.
+Studies have found that 54 percent of today’s buyers look for pricing information in their initial research.
+If pricing isn’t transparent, 16 percent will cross that option off their list entirely.

 According to Noam: “I think Millennials now understand that building technology in-house at some point will not scale.
 They prefer to buy a technology that will scale with the organization and has the right vision.”

 And as a Millennial myself, I know I’ll pay for quality and trust 100% of the time, hands -down.

 7 Recommendations for Adapting Your Sales Process to Millennials and Gen Z

 As more Millennials and Gen Z gain buying power in the workplace, it’s time for companies to adapt how they sell to fit these new generations of purchasers.